MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/429-too-many-requests-errors.md

 ## Solution 2: Increase the auto scaler scan interval

-If you find the **Cluster Auto-Scaler Throttling has been detected** diagnostic reports throttling caused by the cluster autoscaler, you can try to increase the [auto scaler scan interval](/azure/aks/cluster-autoscaler) to reduce the number of calls to virtual machine scale sets from autoscaler.
+If you find the **Cluster Auto-Scaler Throttling has been detected** diagnostic reports throttling caused by the cluster autoscaler, you can try to increase the [auto scaler scan interval](/azure/aks/cluster-autoscaler) to reduce the number of calls to virtual machine scale sets from the cluster autoscaler.

 ## Solution 3: Reconfigure third-party applications to make fewer calls